Bharath-kanteeti/Netflix-GPT/Process.md

  - select hoisting after initializing
  - build the project - "npm run build"
  - deploy the project - "firebase deploy"

+# Important

+- useNavigate hook is only used in RouterProvider i.e, in our case in appRouter
+    - if we use navigate and RouterProvider at same level we encounter with an error as the navigate function is unaware with routing links so we should use navigate in only RouterProvider or children components of it their children components to get off eith error